DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *As the team packed up their research, each carried the weight of a terrible possibility: that humanity had been living in a carefully constructed illusion for thousands of years.
 The question was no longer whether intervention had occurred, but who was responsible—and whether it was still happening.*

+# Chapter 11: Unthinkable Hypothesis

-# Chapter 11: The Unthinkable Hypothesis
+### Chapter 11: The Unthinkable Hypothesis

 *Dr. Sarah Tyra stood before the whiteboard, marker hovering over the timeline they had constructed.
 The evidence was overwhelming, but the conclusion it pointed toward was so radical that none of them wanted to be the first to say it out loud.*